13th October 2022

 Keep them indoors

-If your cat is deaf they won’t be able to hear any potential dangers that could be around them, such as passing cars, so it’s not really possible for them to go outside safely.
+If your cat is deaf they won’t be able to hear any potential dangers that could be around them, such as passing cars, so it isn’t safe for them to roam outdoors.
 If you still want them to enjoy a different space, you could build an outdoor run in your garden with netting overhead, helping keep them safe and stimulated.

 Know where they are